 SOFR and LIBOR differ in their construction in several ways.
 SOFR is a transaction-driven rate, based on trades in the repo market with volumes that average almost $1 trillion, while LIBOR is based on the funding submissions of 16 banks.
 SOFR reflects the broad cost of borrowing cash overnight secured by US Treasury collateral, while LIBOR is reflective of costs to borrow in unsecured term wholesale markets.

-All else equal, secured transactions with shorter terms should result in lower rates than unsecured term transactions.
+All else equal, secured transactions with shorter-terms should generally result in lower rates than unsecured term transactions.
 However, on-going market dynamics could affect this relationship given differences in the markets underpinning both rates.
-For example, quarter- and year-end liquidity needs have contributed to increases in repo rates in the past, which in turn drive increases in SOFR.
+For example, quarter and year-end liquidity needs have contributed to increases in repo rates in the past, which in turn drive increases in SOFR.